JBGruber/paperboy/README.md

 scientists and researchers write their own code when they have to retrieve news media content from websites.
-At the end of research projects, this code is often collecting digital dust on researchers hard drives instead of being made public for others to use. `paperboy` offers writers of webscraping scripts a clear path to publish their code and earn co-authorship on the package.
+At the end of research projects, this code is often collecting digital dust on researchers hard drives instead of being made public for others to employ. `paperboy` offers writers of webscraping scripts a clear path to publish their code and earn co-authorship on the package (see [For developers](#for-developers) Section).
 For users, the promise is simple:
 `paperboy` delivers news media data from many websites in a consistent format.
 Check which domains are already supported in [the table below](#available-scrapers) or with the command `pb_available()`.